 As mentioned earlier, a shingle roof often makes up 40% or more of your house’s total appearance, so a decision you make now will impact how your home looks for years to come.
 It can also have a significant effect on its value.

 If you live in a sunny area, dark shingles absorb solar heat, while lighter shingles reflect it.
 This helps to keep homes cool, although the amount of energy saved varies depending on other factors like sufficient insulation.
 It gets very hot where I live; your area may vary.

 Think About Your Roof’s Location

-As the roof can comprise up to 40% of your home’s exterior, choosing a color that creates a beautiful overall impression is important.
+As the roof is a very noticeable part of your home’s exterior, choosing a color that creates a beautiful overall impression is important.
 A light-colored roof on a small house (I live in a rowhome) can make it look out of proportion, while a dark-colored roof on a large multistory home can overwhelm it.

 Roof shingle colors can also vary depending on your location.
 For example, darker shingles may help retain heat during winter in cold climates, while lighter shingles can reflect the sun’s rays and potentially save energy.

 Drive around your neighborhood and note the shingle colors used on other homes.
 You can then test a few shingle color combinations using an online visualizer.
 Just as you might take sample paint chips home to see what they look like in your space before making a final decision, you should do the same with shingle samples.